-Applicants that submit complete applications will be invited to participate in an in-person capacity interview with members of the comprehensive evaluation team.
+Applicants that submit complete applications will be invited to participate in a capacity interview with members of the comprehensive evaluation team.
 These interviews are an essential part of the application process and provide evaluators with a chance to gather clarifying information to support final recommendations for approval or denial; they are not, however, a guarantee of authorization.